 Implants are made up of two parts, the piece that goes into the jawbone and the artificial tooth that your dentist will place on top.
 The implant’s abutment, or bottom piece, is a metal post used as the “root.”

 Just as the roots of natural teeth are secured into the jawbone, the abutment is too.
 An oral surgeon will complete the placement of the abutment.

 After we place the abutment into your jawbone, complete healing is needed.
 Once the jawbone is completely healed, your artificial tooth will be ready for placement.
 Your dentist will place the artificial tooth onto the abutment creating a new tooth!

 - Having a complete set of teeth helps increase self-confidence.

 - A missing tooth can cause bone deterioration

 - Since the implant is a porcelain tooth, there is no possible way for the tooth itself to accumulate decay or cavities.

 - The tooth is custom made to fit your mouth and match your natural teeth in size and color.

 - The implant will never be stained or discolored.

-If you are in Kellogg, Idaho, or Spokane, Washington, and are looking for options to fill in your smile, schedule a consultation today.
+Schedule a consultation today if you are in Kellogg, Idaho, or Spokane, Washington, and are looking for options to restore your smile.
 We can help you achieve the smile that you have always wanted.
 If you have any questions or concerns about the dental implant, please feel free to contact us.